 Depending on the capacity of your blender and your volume needs, try these ratios.
 The water listed is not the soaking water, but the final water used to make the milk.

-After soaking almonds, drain off the soaking water and rinse.
-Almonds contain enzyme inhibitors that can interfere with digestion, so toss the soaking water and use fresh water to puree your almonds into milk in a high-speed blender.
-That’s it.
+Almonds contain enzyme inhibitors that can interfere with digestion and nutrient absorption, so toss the soaking water and use fresh filtered water to puree your almonds into milk in a high-speed blender.
+Soaked almonds also puree into a smoother milk.

 Tips For Buying Raw Almonds